SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager/README.md

 ### Hooks installation
+#### Standalone jar hooks
 Copy hook jar to hooks folder (`<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor-manager/eclipse/plugins/hooks`) and enforce hooks reloading from the settings page or restart Polarion.
 By default, newly added hooks are disabled and must be enabled manually.
+#### Hooks from Another Polarion Extension
+Hooks can be located in another Polarion extension.
+In this case, the extension should register the hooks as an OSGi service using the IActionHook interface.
+For more details, refer to the example at https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager.hook-samples/tree/main/hook-samples-osgi.

 ## Upgrade